SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/User Defined APIs/Defining_an_API/UD_APIs_Defining_a_new_API.md

 | ResponseBody | string | Contains the response body as a string. |

 > [!NOTE]
-> A valid instance always has to be returned.
+> A valid output instance always has to be returned.

 #### ResponseCode

-The status of the API trigger request is reflected in the *ResponseCode* property of the `ApiTriggerOutput`.
+The status of the API trigger request is reflected in the `ResponseCode` property of the `ApiTriggerOutput`.
 This is an integer, so any valid HTTP status code can be passed here.

 You can also use the `StatusCode` enum, which contains suggestions, and cast that to an integer.
 The values of the enum are: